wswebcreation/puzzle-data/README.md

   - Color mappings
 - Custom image folders can be specified using the `--folder` flag
 - If no folder is specified, the default `images` folder is used
+- Failed puzzles are automatically moved to a `fails` subfolder with reason codes

 ---